Once you receive confirmation of your housing assignment, you also will receive information about the dates and times that you should check in.

 No. Furniture in the lounge is intended for the use of the entire community.
 You may not move this furniture into your room.

-No. When you check in, the type of furniture in your room is listed on your Room Condition form.
+No. Prior to you checking in, the type of furniture in your room is inventoried.
 You are not allowed to exchange furniture in your room for that in another room.
-If your furniture needs to be replaced, speak with your Residence Hall Director.
+If your furniture needs to be replaced, speak with your Assistant Director or an RA.

 Yes.
 A minimum of two residential life staff members can conduct health and safety inspections in your room when you are not present.
 This includes Thanksgiving, winter, and spring breaks.